 Belief in mythology apart, the conch shell's significance is corroborated by science.
 Try holding a conch shell to your ear, the sound of the ocean humming gently can be heard.
 It is actually the natural vibration or cosmic energy of the earth that gets magnified on entering the conch shell.
 These unique whorls are directed clockwise in perfect synchronization with universal harmony.
 The vibrations from these conch shells can dispel evil forces from the earth and also clear environmental pollution including healing the hole in the ozone layer which causes global warming!"
 It is also called a Dakshinavarti Shankh.
 Any picture of Goddess Lakshmi always depicts Dakshinavarti Shankh in her hands.

-Installation:- Right Hand conch shell shall be kept in the Pooja Room or Locker.
+Installation:- Right-Hand conch shell shall be kept in the Pooja Room or Locker.
 It should be wrapped in the silky cloth.
-During auspicious occassion like diwali, one shall light incense in front of the shankh and offer white rice and milk.
+During auspicious occasion like Diwali, one shall light incense in front of the Shankh and offer white rice and milk.

-Ideal gift on any occassion like house warming, birthday gift, promotions etc
+Ideal gift on any occasion like housewarming, birthday gift, promotions etc

 Highly recommended by Crystal healing & Reiki expert, Vastu, Feng Shui consultant